Part 2 – How to Create Great Colour Schemes for your Screen Print

 The Basics of Colour – The Colour Wheel

-Most people are familiar with the colour wheel which we learned in school and is made up of primary red, blue and yellow.
+Most people are familiar with the colour wheel that we learned in school and that is made up of primary red, blue and yellow.
 These primary colours, when mixed, produce the secondary colours of purple, green and orange.

 Understanding the colour wheel and how it can be used to create colour harmonies is central to creating standout colour combinations.

 The colour wheel can be further expanded by including 13 of the 19 PERMASET Standard Colours.
-(The PERMASET Standard Colours not shown on the colour wheel are White, Jet Black, Venetian Red, Brown R and Dark Brown.)
+(The PERMASET Standard Colours not shown on the colour wheel are White, Jet Black, Venetian Red, Brown R, Dark Brown and Light Blue.)

 Also shown on the PERMASET colour wheel are tints (or reductions) at 25% and 6%, tones and shades.
 Tints (or reductions) are shown on the outer two rings and tones and shades are shown on the inner two rings.
 Tones are created by mixing grey (white and a little black ink) and shades are created by adding a little bit of black to the colour.
 Read Part 1 to know more about reductions.
 We will use unreduced (pure) PERMASET inks and their tints (reductions) in our colour combinations later on.